 The SEO factor alone can be the difference between a steady flow of new and retuning visitors…and none at all.

-I do all of my SEO with the help of the free Yoast SEO plugin for WordPress.
+I do all of my SEO with the help of the SEO Pressor plugin for WordPress.

 3. Make Your Website Secure